ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 #include <boost/asio.hpp>
 ```

 instructs the preprocessor to copy the contents of iostream and asio.hpp to main.cpp.
 The iostream header defines the standard Input and Output (I/O) stream objects.
 The asio header defines network and low-level I/O objects.
-In this sample, we use iostream's and asio.hpp's contents to display text to the user and communicate over a serial port via the RS-232 protocal.
+In this sample, we use iostream's and asio.hpp's contents to display text to the user and communicate over a serial port via the RS-232 protocol.
 More information about Boost's Asio library can be found [here](https://www.boost.org/doc/libs/1_70_0/doc/html/boost_asio.html).

 Now, let's consider main.cpp, block by block.